We are getting excited for Summer Camps 2026!

 MINDFULNESS ON LAND AND SEA - MORE INFO

 This camp incorporates mindfulness practices with maritime experience, along with witnessing and honoring the indigenous traditions of this land.
 Most of our days will be located at Fort Worden, where we can make the most of the beaches and trails.
-We are also launching a partnership with the Northwest Maritime Center to incorporate time on the sea!
-Program Coordinator Nancy Israel is a licensed Captain, and she will be taking us out on the sea in a Longboat for two half-day sessions during the week of camp.
+We are also launching a partnership with Northwest Maritime to incorporate time on the sea!
+Program Coordinator Nancy Israel is a licensed Captain, and she will be taking us out in a Longboat for two half-day sessions during the week of camp.
 Nancy will be joined by Eden Trenor and Steve Baird as the instructor team.

 Because of restrictions on Longboats, all campers must be 12 or older at the time of the camp.
 We will be limited to 11 campers, so register soon to save your spot!